Resources

 Chronic Pain Self-Management Program: Workbook, by Sandra M. LeFort, Ph.D., R.N., and Lisa Webster, R.N.

-This is a “hands-on” approach that covers pain education and many aspects of self-management, including activity pacing, nutrition, effective communication, and the importance of good sleep.
+This “hands-on” approach covers pain education and many aspects of self-management, including activity pacing, nutrition, effective communication, and the importance of good sleep.
 Much attention is given to increasing physical activity and exercise.
 Also included is the “Moving Easy Program” CD, which is a set of easy-to-follow exercises that can be performed at home.

 The Fibro Manual: A Complete Fibromyalgia Treatment Guide for You and Your Doctor, by Ginevra Liptan, M.D.